Update: What is Low-Latency HLS and How Does It Relate to CMAFFebruary 3, 2020

 This was great news.
 Content distributors no longer had to encode and store the same data twice.
 The single format would save broadcasters money and streamline video delivery.

-What’s more, vendors across the industry started working together to reduce the latency of HTTP-based streaming with chunked encoding and chunked transfer encoding.
-By leveraging this technology, CMAF could be used to enable sub-three-second latency.
+Beyond just solving complexity, vendors across the industry started working together to reduce the latency of HTTP-based streaming with chunked encoding and chunked transfer encoding.
+By leveraging this technology, CMAF could be used to enable sub-three-second video delivery.

 Industry-Wide Efforts to Decrease Latency

 While Apple hadn’t committed to these efforts, the community was gung-ho.
-Periscope had written an article about the technology, Akamai’s Will Law had dedicated a ton of his time to chunked-encoded and chunked-transferred CMAF, and our own engineers had sat down with him to discuss how it would impact the streaming industry.
+Periscope had written an article about an open-source Low-Latency HLS (LHLS) standard that they’d developed with this technology, Akamai’s Will Law had dedicated a ton of his time to chunked-encoded and chunked-transferred CMAF, and our own engineers had sat down with him to discuss how it would impact the streaming industry.

 Low-Latency CMAF vs. Apple Low-Latency HLS

-While the streaming community had been driving toward low-latency CMAF using chunked transfer encoding, Apple’s announcement clarified that they would be supporting a different low-latency technology for HLS.
-Although it’s not what we’d anticipated, we’re now dedicated to supporting Apple Low-Latency HLS.
+Up until WWDC19, the streaming community had been driving toward low-latency CMAF using chunked transfer encoding.
+Apple’s announcement clarified that they would be supporting a different low-latency technology for HLS.
+One of the key differences between their own specification was the use of HTTP/2 PUSH.

 Stay in the KnowSubscribe to Blog